mich7000/my-data-science-and-machine-learning-portfolio/README.md

 I created this repository to showcase the skills I have acquired during the couple of years of experience in data analytics machine learning and data science.

-In this repository you will find projects on
+In this repository you will find projects on:

 * Regression